The Death of the Draftsman

 Computervision and CADKEY was a bit of rudimentary surfacing.
 Which was soon

 included in CADKEY.
-I founded TECH-NET, quickly becoming a CADKEY VAR and proceeded to supply not only
+I founded TECH-NET, quickly becoming a CADKEY dealer and proceeded to supply not only

 Boeing but all of their suppliers in the NW.
 I think because of Boeing the